-Based upon the current consolidated statement of financial position of the Group, detailed Group forecasts were prepared using various scenarios to assess the sensitivity of key assumptions used and all reasonably probable cashflows with such timing and amount, including forward-looking assumptions as supported by the circumstances and facts available, as of the date of issuance of these condensed consolidated interim financial statements, including the impact of COVID 19, the on-going restructuring of debt, the Management and TCWG remain confident that appropriate and sufficient facilities will be in place and the debt to equity conversion (see above "conversion of a portion of MOF loan to equity") will be successfully completed.
-However, there are no signed restructuring agreements yet in place except as disclosed in the mitigation plan, and the legal and regulatory formalities related to the debt to equity conversion are in progress.
+Based upon the current consolidated statement of financial position of the Group, detailed Group forecasts were prepared using various scenarios to assess the sensitivity of key assumptions used and all reasonably probable cashflows with such timing and amount, including forward-looking assumptions as supported by the circumstances and facts available, as of the date of issuance of these condensed consolidated interim financial statements, including the impact of COVID 19 and the on-going restructuring of debt, the Management and TCWG remain confident that appropriate and sufficient facilities will be in place and the debt to equity conversion (see above "conversion of a portion of MOF loan to equity") will be successfully completed.
+However, not all restructuring agreements have been signed yet, except as disclosed in the mitigation plan, and the legal and regulatory formalities related to the debt to equity conversion are in progress.